 District 22@ is Barcelona’s innovation district, a renovated formerly industrial area, nicknamed ‘the Catalan Manchester’ in the 19th century.
 The Design Hub is situated next to Jean Nouvel’s famous Torre Glòries.
 It houses the Barcelona Design Museum, the Barcelona Design Centre and FAD, an independent non-profit organisation that promotes arts, design and architecture.
 The venue is accessible for wheelchair users.
-Free wifi is available everywhere.

 The keynotes will take place in a large, modern auditorium overlooking the city and the Sagrada Familia.
 Case talks and masterclasses are given in smaller, intimate spaces.
 A fully catered, 3 course lunch, coffee breaks and networking drinks are included in the ticket price.
 Networking drinks will take place on a beautiful terrace.